MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/lentil-soup.md

 1. Add the lentils and stir in.
 1. Add water to cover the lentils.
 1. Bring to a simmer and put in the oven, covered.
 Cook for &approx;40 minutes.
+1. When you pull it out of the oven, it will likely look a bit dry.
+Add water until it reaches your preferred consistency.
+1. Add to taste red wine vinegar.
+1. Season to taste with salt and pepper.
 1. Serve by itself, on rice, with bread, or whatever you want.